HanneWhitt/llm-aligned-rl/README.md

 ## Key Findings
-**In this simple example, RL from LLM feedback successfully improves alignment properties.** In this minimal setting, training with LLM feedback significantly reduces the likelihood of harm to the cat, although it is not eliminated.
+**In this limited example, RL from LLM feedback successfully improves alignment properties.** In this minimal setting, training with LLM feedback significantly reduces the likelihood of harm to the cat, although it is not eliminated.
 The cat survives in 96.9% of 10,000 sampled episodes with the policy trained with LLM feedback, improved from 37.6% with the naive policy, with a small decline in completion of the task (99.0% to 94.1%).

 **GPT-4o-mini can make simple moral judgements based on a series of images.** In the vast majority (97.0%) of cases, GPT-4o-mini recognised the harmful interaction between the robot when it occurred in the image sequences and provided negative feedback as a result.
 It also provided positive feedback when this did not occur.